micksatana/line-api-cli-nodejs/README.md

 <img width="414" alt="npm i @intocode-io/line-api-cli -g" src="https://user-images.githubusercontent.com/1315909/64685066-7e4fc380-d4b0-11e9-9c69-11f85fe6dd97.png">

 ## Project setup with `line` command

-To initialize project configuration file, run the following command.
+Let's start, to initialize project configuration file.
+Please go to your [LINE Developer Console](https://developers.line.biz/console/) and get Channel ID and Channel secret.
+If you do not want to issue a short-lived access token later on, you will also need a long-lived access token.

+Once you have the information, run `line` command with `init` operation.

 ```
 line init
 ```

-It will create `.line-api-cli.yml` configuration file containing necessary information for the CLI to handle API request/response for you.
+This command will create `.line-api-cli.yml` configuration file containing necessary information for the CLI to handle API request/response for you.

 <img width="507" alt="line init" src="https://user-images.githubusercontent.com/1315909/64685306-f28a6700-d4b0-11e9-94cc-dced718b1c9c.png">

 ### Issue a short-lived access token

 Long-lived access token is nice and easy to use for developers but it is not as secured as a short-lived access token.

 To issue a short-lived access token, run the following command.